 - Can be used for investment property financing

-Home Equity Conversion Mortgage (HECM) aka Reverse Mortgage (age 62+) – an FHA insured payment optional mortgage loan offering safe access to a portion of home equity where borrowers retain full title with the option to sell at any time.
+Home Equity Conversion Mortgage (HECM) (age 62+) – an FHA insured payment optional mortgage loan offering safe access to a portion of home equity where borrowers retain full title with the option to sell at any time.

 - Can establish a growing line of credit (LOC) to be used for any purpose, withdrawals not taxable income